Skip to main content

 Domestic violence, greater protection to victims, provided, Sec.
 41-23-150 added; Secs.
 13A-6-130, 13A-6-131, 13A-6-132, 13A-6-134, 13A-6-138, 13A-6-140 to 13A-6-143, inclusive, 15-10-3, 15-13-190, 15-23-62, 15-23-68, 30-5-1, 30-5-2, 30-5-3, 30-5-5 to 30-5-8, inclusive, 30-6-1 to 30-6-11, inclusive, 30-6-13, 30-7-1 to 30-7-6, inclusive, 30-9-1, 30-9-2, 41-9-621 am'd.

-This bill would transfer the responsibility of certifying and monitoring domestic violence shelters from the Office of Prosecution Services to the Department of Economic and Community Affairs.
+• Transfer certification and monitoring of domestic violence shelters from the Office of Prosecution Services to the Department of Economic and Community Affairs; set minimum certification standards through ACADV collaboration; require annual renewal and potential suspension or revocation for noncompliance.

 Subjects